The Classification of Two-Dimensional Extended Topological Field Theories: The Planar Decomposition Theorem

+If the intersection of the graphic in $\R^2$ with $U$ is labeled by the above describe combinatorial data (the {\em sheet data}), then we can canonically recover $f^{-1}(U)$ up to diffeomorphism over $U$ from this data.
+To get a global identification of the surface $\Sigma$ over $\R^2$ we need to specify how to glue these local models together.
+This requires additional data ({\em gluing data}) on the intersections of the open sets.

+The covering dimension of $\R^2$ is two, and hence we may assume that these normal coordinate neighborhoods have at most triple intersections.
+Moreover, we may choose the open sets so that in these triple intersections there are are no critical values.
+Similarly, we may assume that the double intersections either contain no other critical points, or contain a portion of a single arc in the graphic, see Figure~\ref{PossibleNormalCoordinateIntersectionsFig}.

+In the case that there are no critical points in the intersection, the gluing data amounts to an identification of the sheet data, and is thus given by an isomorphism of sets $S_0 \cong S_1$.
 In the second case we need to understand how to glue together elementary pieces which correspond to single fold singularities.
 Let the normal coordinate neighborhoods be $U_0$ and $U_1$.
 Recall that the sheet data for such singularities consists of a set of sheets $S_i$, and an additional pair of sheets $T_i$.
 Thus the fold locus splits, say, $U_0$ into two halves and the sheets over each half are identified with $S_1$ and $S_1 \sqcup T_1$, respectively.
 A straightforward calculation shows that a diffeomorphism $f^{-1}(U_0) \cong f^{-1}(U_1)$, respecting the map to $\R^2$ is equivalent to an isomorphism of pairs of sets $(S_0, T_0) \cong (S_1, T_1)$.
-We call such data fold gluing data.
+We call such data \emph{fold gluing data}.

 Triple intersections of the normal coordinate neighborhoods only occur away from any critical points.
 On such triple intersections, the gluing data corresponding to the three adjacent double intersections must satisfy the obvious cocycle identity.
-With these considerations we introduce the following definition.